AvivAbachi/movie-list/README.md

 # Movie List

-Movie list build whit React and use whit 3 different state managers(Hooks, Mobx, Redux)
+Movie list build with React and use with 3 different state managers(Hooks, Mobx, Redux)

 ## Demo